-2. Vegetation and Ecology (applies to consent PRC40962 only)
+Vegetation and Ecology (applies to consent PRC40962 only)

-- 2.1 The following matters shall be included in the CMP required under Condition 1.7 to address how the potential impacts of construction on trees and vegetation will be managed: - (a) Identification of trees to be protected, pruned, removed, or transplanted and procedures for marking these out on site.

-- (b) The proposed location for any transplanted trees, including those required for visual screen purposes, and detail of any required landowner agreements if these locations are outside of the designated area. - (c) Procedures for identifying and protecting significant trees to be retained where works occur in the dripline of such trees as identified by a suitably qualified person. - 2.2 The trenching of Link Sewer 4 across Kiwi Esplanade Reserve (Lot 2 DP 77585 and Lot 3 DP 77585) shall be undertaken between 1 August and 30 November in any year so as to limit potential effects on roosting shorebirds.
+- 2.1 This consent shall expire on <<date to be inserted; 15 years from date of decision>>unless it has lapsed, been surrendered or been cancelled at an earlier date pursuant to the RMA. - 2.2 The following matters shall be included in the CMP required under Condition 1.7 to address how the potential impacts of construction on trees and vegetation will be managed: - (a) Identification of trees to be protected, pruned, removed, or transplanted and procedures for marking these out on site. - (aa) The proposed location for any transplanted trees, including those required for visual screen purposes, and detail of any required landowner agreements if these locations are outside of the designated area. - (b) Procedures for identifying and protecting significant trees to be retained where works occur in the dripline of such trees as identified by a suitably qualified person. - 2.3 The trenching of Link Sewer 4 across Kiwi Esplanade Reserve (Lot 2 DP 77585 and Lot 3 DP 77585) shall be undertaken between 1 August and 30 November 31 December in any year so as to limit potential effects on roosting shorebirds.

-3. Earthworks

-(applies to consent 40834 and 40835 only)
+3. Earthworks (applies to consent 40834 and 40835 only)

-- 3.1 All earthworks shall be managed to minimise any discharge of debris, soil, silt, sediment or sediment-laden water beyond the site to either land, stormwater drainage systems, watercourses or receiving waters.
-In the event that a discharge occurs, the activity which resulted in the discharge shall cease immediately and the discharge shall be mitigated and/or rectified to the satisfaction of the Manager. - 3.2 The Consent Holder shall ensure that all discharges from tunnel dewatering activities, wheel washes and other occasional construction site related discharges are treated to an appropriate standard prior to discharge to stormwater drainage systems, watercourses or other receiving waters.

-A Construction Discharges Management Plan ("CDMP") shall be prepared which describes how these discharges will be managed to avoid, remedy or mitigate potential adverse effects on receiving environments.
-The CDMP shall be submitted to the Manager for approval (such approval not to be unreasonably withheld) prior to any discharges occurring.
+- 3.1 This consent shall expire on <<date to be inserted; 15 years from date of decision>> unless it has lapsed, been surrendered or been cancelled at an earlier date pursuant to the RMA. - 3.2 All earthworks shall be managed to minimise any discharge of debris, soil, silt, sediment or sediment-laden water beyond the site to either land, stormwater drainage systems, watercourses or receiving waters.
+In the event that a discharge occurs, the activity which resulted in the discharge shall cease immediately and the discharge shall be mitigated and/or rectified to the satisfaction of the Manager. - 3.3 The Consent Holder shall ensure that all discharges from tunnel dewatering activities, wheel washes and other occasional construction site related discharges are treated to an appropriate standard prior to discharge to stormwater drainage systems, watercourses or other receiving waters. - A Construction Discharges Management Plan ("CDMP") shall be prepared which describes how these discharges will be managed to avoid, remedy or mitigate potential adverse effects on receiving environments.
+The CDMP shall be submitted to the Manager for approval (such approval not to be unreasonably withheld) prior to any discharges occurring. - 3.4 The standards for construction discharges to receiving environments shall be:

-- 3.3 The standards for construction discharges to receiving environments shall be: - (a) Turbidity of less than 50 NTU and pH within a range of between 5.5 8.
+(a) Turbidity of less than 50 NTU and pH within a range of between 5.5 - 8.